-Our 2017/18 fund raising campaign will go to the Asbl CREB-our eight house - to open a second centre (30 places) for polyhandicapped children.We found a great piece of land in Andelecht with a very low lease .We will proceed with the building permit and final approval on this project from the College des Ministres in December 2019.The “premiere pierre”ceremony took place on January 22.Construction will start as soon as the sanitary situation allows.This will be our ninth house.
+Our 2017/18 fund raising campaign will go to the Asbl CREB-our eight house - to open a second centre (30 places) for polyhandicapped children.We found a great piece of land in Andelecht with a very low lease .We have proceeded with the building permit and final approval on this project from the College des Ministres in December 2019.The “premiere pierre”ceremony took place on January 22.Construction will start as soon as the sanitary situation allows.This will be our ninth house.

 In summary, it is close to 180 places (more than 110 already opened)and an equivalent number of jobs that Constellations will have opened, alone or in cooperation with other Asbl, in 12 years (2008-2020).

 Our annual theatrical evening benefitting for the twelth time in a row, from the gracious support of Her Majesty Queen Paola had to be cancelled as a result of the sanitary situation.

 Since its start in 2001 by a group of parents, Constellations has worked in the Brussels region to support young adults with mental disabilities.
 There is indeed a dramatic lack of places (day and residence centres) in the capital of Europe.

 The Constellations team is composed of parents and scientific authorities coming from the two largest communities of Belgium.

 In 2008, we celebrated our first major success with the opening of a home for ten persons on the Chaussée de la Hulpe in Watermael-Boitsfort.